bonnieho/BucketList/README.md

 # BucketList - an exercise showcasing Node.js, Express, and Handlebars
+## (a.k.a.
+"Eat-Da-Burger")

 Published site: [https://bonnieho-bucketlist.herokuapp.com/](https://bonnieho-bucketlist.herokuapp.com/)

 ### Overview

-This original task assigned was to create a "burger logger" to enter a customized burger into a list and then have whichever burger you specify to "devour" transfer to an "eaten" list through the use of Node and mySQL to route that data and update the underlying database.
-No html files are to be harmed here as Handlebars is the technology called upon to render the resulting pages based on a series of templates as linked views.
+The original assigned task was to create a "burger logger" (WTH?!?) to enter a customized burger into a list and then have whichever burger you specify to be "devoured" (read: being transfered to an "eaten" list).
+This was to be done through the use of Node and mySQL to route that data and update the underlying database.
+No html files were to be harmed as Handlebars is the technology called upon to render the resulting pages based on a series of templates as linked views.

 Since the entire cohort was tasked with this same exercise, I wanted to have something more unique to show as exemplary of my ability to implement the same MVC design patten using the homegrown ORM needed for this assignment.
 So, I improvised and applied the same requirements into a different type of list to categorize - a "bucket" list.